Public Health (International) MPH

 • Work experience in relation to public health in low or middle-income countries.

-• Your reasons for selecting the programme and how these relate to your learning expectations and career plan.
+• Your reasons for selecting the programme and how these relate to your learning expectations and career plan

-The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page will take you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.